M-Files/Developer-Portal/Frameworks/User-Interface-Extensibility-Framework/Development-Practices/Deployment/index.md

 5. Click `Install...` and select the zip file.
 6. Click `Open` and the application should be listed.

-<p class="note warning">If you are testing the deployed application from your local machine then ensure that the local development folder is removed prior to deployment, otherwise it will override the deployed code.</p>
+If you are testing the deployed application from your local machine then ensure that the local development folder is removed prior to deployment, otherwise it will override the deployed code.
+{:.note.warning}

 ## Tips and tricks